Exploiting Shared Representations for Personalized Federated Learning: Introduction

 Many of the most heralded successes of modern machine learning have come in {\em centralized} settings, wherein a single model is trained on a large amount of centrally-stored data.
 The growing number of data-gathering devices, however, calls for a distributed architecture to train models.
 Federated learning aims at addressing this issue by providing a platform in which a group of clients collaborate to learn effective models for each client by leveraging the local computational power, memory, and data of all clients \citep{mcmahan2017communication}.
 The task of coordinating between the clients is fulfilled by a central server that combines the models received from the clients at each round and broadcasts the updated information to them.
 Importantly, the server and clients are restricted to methods that satisfy communication and privacy constraints, preventing them from directly applying centralized techniques.

 However, one of the most important challenges in federated learning is the issue of \textit{data heterogeneity}, where the underlying data distribution of client tasks could be substantially different from each other.
 In such settings, if the server and clients learn a single shared model (e.g., by minimizing average loss), the resulting model could perform poorly for many of the clients in the network (and also not generalize well across diverse data \citep{jiang2019improving}).
 In fact, for some clients, it might be better to simply use their own local data (even if it is small) to train a local model; see Figure~\ref{fig:fedrep1}.
 Finally, the (federated) trained model may not generalize well to unseen clients that have not participated in the training process.
-These issues raise this question: \begin{quote} ``\textit{How can we exploit the data and computational power of all clients in data heterogeneous settings to learn a personalized model for each client?}'' \end{quote} We address this question by taking advantage of the common representation among clients.
+These issues raise the question: \begin{quote} ``\textit{How can we exploit the data and computational power of all clients in data heterogeneous settings to learn a personalized model for each client?}'' \end{quote} We address this question by taking advantage of the common representation among clients.
 Specifically, we view the data heterogeneous federated learning problem as $n$ parallel learning tasks that they possibly have some common structure, and {\em our goal is to learn and exploit this common representation to improve the quality of each client's model}.
-Indeed, this would be in line with our understanding from centralized learning, where we have witnessed success in training multiple tasks simultaneously by leveraging a common (low-dimensional) representation in popular machine learning tasks (e.g., image classification, next-word prediction) \citep{bengio2013representation, lecun2015deep}.
+This approach draws inspiration from centralized learning, where we have witnessed success in training multiple tasks or learning multiple classes simultaneously by leveraging a common (low-dimensional) representation (e.g. in image classification, next-word prediction) \citep{bengio2013representation, lecun2015deep}.

 \textbf{Main Contributions.} We introduce a novel federated learning framework and an associated algorithm for data heterogeneous settings.
-Next, we present our main contributions.
+We summarize our main contributions below.

-\begin{itemize} \item[(i)] \textbf{FedRep Algorithm.} {Federated Representation Learning (FedRep)} leverages the full quantity of data stored across clients to learn a global low-dimensional representation using gradient-based updates.
-Further, it enables each client to compute a personalized, low-dimensional classifier, which we term as the client's local head, that accounts for the unique labeling of each client's local data.
+\begin{itemize} \item[(i)] \textbf{FedRep Algorithm.} {Federated Representation Learning (FedRep)} leverages all of the data stored across clients to learn a global low-dimensional representation using gradient-based updates.
+Further, it enables each client to compute a personalized, low-dimensional classifier, which we term as the client's head, that accounts for the unique labeling of each client's local data.